kbaseattic/nextgen/docs/plans/README.md

 #### Approach

-Adam's and other existing data principles documents ([1][PoDKB]) will be major inputs, but we want to work as bottom-up as possible in the first stages to make sure we do not build a baroque second system.
+Adam's and other existing data principles documents ([1][PoDKB], [2][KBS2]) will be major inputs, but we want to work as bottom-up as possible in the first stages to make sure we do not build a baroque second system.
 The working process is to roughly alternate between short cycles, 1-3 days, of design and prototyping.

 * Start with the abstract data model, using as a base some simple known scientific objects, such as assembly and maybe annotation.
-Include all aspects of the data touched on in Adam's [document][PoDKB], including metadata, provenance, and sharing.
+Include all aspects of the data touched on in the principles document ([1][PoDKB]), including metadata, provenance, and sharing.
     - Output: a vocabulary, design documents and diagrams.
 * Perform prototyping using some wire protocols.
 The prototypes should be in a few different technologies, so we can do a "bake-off" to determine which formats make the most sense.
     - Output: Working code examples